About kinship care

 When you become a kinship carer, it can be a time of very mixed feelings.

-You might find it hard to go from being the ‘fun’ person in the child’s life to being the person who has to set rules and boundaries.
-Accepting this change can take time, and you might like talk to family, friends or a counsellor about it.
+You might feel relieved that the children will be emotionally and physically safe, happy and cared for with you.
+But you might also find it hard to go from being the ‘fun’ person in the children’s lives to being the person who has to set rules and boundaries.

-As an aunt, uncle, grandparent, sister, brother, friend or neighbour, you might also be feeling:
+As an aunt, uncle, grandparent, sister, brother, friend or neighbour, you might also feel:

-- grief at the death or disappearance of the child’s parent
+- grief at the death or disappearance of the children’s parent

 - ‘loss’ of your family member or friend to an addiction